Cash, Cards, & Currency Abroad

 "Can I afford this?"

-“Is this experience worth this amount of money to me?”
+"Is this experience worth it?"

-And honestly, that mindset quietly followed me home too.
+That mindset quietly followed me home.

-Last-minute bookings.
+Last-minute flights.

 Airport meals.